Qumulo/docs/administrator-guide/protocols/nfsv4.1-acls.md

 ---
 title: "Managing File Access Permissions by Using NFSv4.1 Access Control Lists (ACLs)"
-summary: "This section explains how you can use Qumulo Core's implementation of NFSv4.1 with access control lists (ACLs) to manage access permissions for files."
+summary: "This section explains how to use Qumulo Core's implementation of NFSv4.1 with access control lists (ACLs) to manage access permissions for files."
 permalink: /administrator-guide/protocols/nfsv4.1-acls.html
 redirect_from:
  - /nfsv4.1-acls.html